BIOSCI 220 : Quantitative Biology

 - Critically evaluate the assumptions of models, and how models are deployed in science and public policy.
 (Capability 2 and 6)

-- Large data, exploratory data analysis, introduction to clustering and dimensionality reduction
+- Multivariate data analysis, introduction to dimensionality reduction.

 - Statistical model comparison, using the principle of parsimony to penalise more complex models (with AIC).
 Fitting SIR models to real-world SARS-CoV-2 data.

 - The crucial role of models in science & society; critical thinking about models, inference, and public policy.

 This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.

 For this course, you can expect two hours of lectures, a three hour laboratory (one week off, two weeks on), three hours of reading and thinking about the content and three hours of work on assignments and/or test preparation.

 A Campus Experience means:

 - Attendance is expected at scheduled activities including labs to complete components of the course.